mapcherry/gis-datasets-to-vector-tiles/README.md

 ## Data presentation

-Use maputnki to style your mbtiles maps https://maputnik.github.io/
+Use maputnik to style your mbtiles maps https://maputnik.github.io/

 Using docker klokantech/tileserver-gl-light to serve custom tiles to localhost